ckormanyos/wide-integer/README.md

 #define WIDE_INTEGER_NAMESPACE
 ```

-This macro can be used in strict, exacting applications for which
+This is an advanced macro intended to be used in strict, exacting applications for which
-using the unqualified, global namespace `math` or `::math` is undesired or inacceptable.
+using the unqualified, global namespace `math` (i.e., `namespace` `::math`) is undesired or inacceptable.
 We recall that all parts of the wide-integer implementation,
 such as the `uintwide_t` class and its associated implementation
 details reside within `namespace` `::math::wide_integer`

 Defining the macro `WIDE_INTEGER_NAMESPACE` to be something like,
 for instance, `-DWIDE_INTEGER_NAMESPACE=something_unique` places
 all parts of the wide-integer implementation and its details
 within the prepended outer namespace `something_unique` ---
 as in `namespace` `::something_unique::math::wide_integer`.
-Vary the actual name or nesting depth of the desired prepended
+When using this option, vary the actual name or nesting depth of the desired prepended
-outer namespace if/as needed for your project.
+outer namespace if/as needed for your particular project.

-By default the macro `WIDE_INTEGER_NAMESPACE` is defined
+By default the macro `WIDE_INTEGER_NAMESPACE` is not defined.
-(but defined to be nothing, i.e., empty).
 In this default state, `namespace` `::math::wide_integer` is used
 and the `uintwide_t` class and its associated implementation
 details reside therein.